sanvimam/HotelMgmt/README.md

 JOIN Reservations ON Room_has_Reservations.idReservations = Reservations.idReservations
 WHERE Hotel.idHotel = <hotel_id>;

+This query provides the hotel management with a complete list of reservations for a particular hotel.
+It helps monitor occupancy rates and guest booking patterns, enabling management to optimize resource allocation, adjust staffing levels, and plan marketing strategies to maximize room occupancy.
+The data is crucial for understanding booking trends and operational efficiency at a specific location.

 total payments made by a guest:

 SELECT Guests.firstName, Guests.lastName, SUM(Payments.amount) AS total_paid